pawel-lisik/File-Manager/README.md

 To open files in external default apps or to open folders in terminal, add the paths to the executables in the code!
 I use my custom programs, so I left the paths empty.

+If you don't like the icons, just use your own set!

 ## Requirements: